FreskyZ/fine/docs/container.md

 - backup logs is created for each backup operation, normally one per day, don't have log rotation

-TODO you seems need to handle log rotation for these files, remove very old entries and keep relative new entries
+TODO you seems need to handle log rotation for these files, remove very old entries and keep relative new entries UPDATE they seem really not rotated, so I temporary closed log rotation in fine core?

 ### Some SHI